commontoolsinc/RFC/rfc/sigil.md

 ## Reference Types

-This protocol describes set of reference types with different characteristics and use cases:
+This protocol describes a set of reference types with different characteristics and use cases:

 ### Reference Resolution